AtomicScience/atomic-react-starter/README.md

 - Mutation testing? (`Stryker`)
 - One-command `Mantine` and `Tabler Icon` installation
 - Reference files with a script to remove them all
+- Add on-commit hooks with `Husky`
+- Add components and pages templating with `plop`